Iain McLaren

 Have you checked your software stored in escrow lately?

-Have you checked your software stored in escrow lately? https://www.mixonline.com/business/inside-iron-mountain-its-time-to-talk-about-hard-drives For critical software and software as a service (SaaS) projects, large …
+Have you checked your software stored in escrow lately?
+Inside Iron Mountain: it’s time to talk about hard drives (Mix) For critical software and software as a service (SaaS) projects, large customers often require their …

-https://arstechnica.com/security/2024/09/yubikeys-are-vulnerable-to-cloning-attacks-thanks-to-newly-discovered-side-channel/ 1.
+YubiKeys are vulnerable to cloning attacks thanks to newly discovered side channel (Ars Technica) 1.
 What are YubiKeys and what are they used for?
-YubiKeys are little hardware dongles (see the …
+YubiKeys are little hardware dongles (see the picture in the article …

 That time when I spent two weeks hunting down one software bug